Shares dive, oil soars after Russian action in Ukraine | Headlines

 Shares dive, oil soars after Russian action in Ukraine

-Stocks plunged and oil prices surged by more than 5 per barrel Thursday after President Vladimir Putin launched military action in Ukraine, prompting Washington and Europe to vow sanctions on Moscow that may roil the global economy.Market benchmarks in Europe and Asia fell by as much as 4 as traders tried to figure out how large Putins incursion would be and the scale of Western retaliation.
+Stocks plunged and oil prices surged by more than 8 per barrel Thursday after Russian President Vladimir Putin launched military action in Ukraine, prompting Washington and Europe to vow sanctions on Moscow that may roil the global economy.Market benchmarks in Europe and Asia fell by more than 4 as traders tried to figure out how large Putins incursion would be and the scale of Western retaliation.

 - Country: